NETFLIX REVIEW 2026

 Catalogue Can Feel Inconsistent (-0.8)

 Netflix is unbeatable at launching big hits, but it is not always consistent week to week.
-Some months feel stacked, others feel like a lot of scrolling and not enough instant “yes” picks.
+Some months feel stacked, while others still involve too much scrolling before something instantly clicks.

 Premium Features Are Tier-Locked (-0.2)